wxgao33/xMarkerFinder/README.md

 differential_volcano.pdf: the volcano plot of input differential significance file.
 ### Stage 2 Model construction
 #### 5. Classifier selection.
 This step provides optional classifier selection for subsequent steps where the performances of every ML algorithm are generally assessed using all *differential signatures*.
-The output file contains the cross-validation AUC, specificity, sensitivity, accuracy, precision and F1 score of all classification models built with these various algorithms.
-Users should specify the selected classifier in all following steps. differential_signature.txt: significantly differential signatures between groups derived from input filtered profiles, used as input files for feature selection.
+The output file contains the cross-validation AUC, AUPR, MCC, specificity, sensitivity, accuracy, precision, and F1 score of all classification models built with these various algorithms.
+Users should specify the selected classifier in all the following steps. differential_signature.txt: significantly differential signatures between groups derived from input filtered profiles, used as input files for feature selection.
 differential_volcano.pdf: the volcano plot of input differential significance file.
 ### Stage 2 Model construction
 #### 5. Classifier selection.
 This step provides optional classifier selection for subsequent steps where the performances of every ML algorithm are generally assessed using all differential signatures.
-The output file contains the cross-validation AUC, specificity, sensitivity, accuracy, precision and F1 score of all classification models built with these various algorithms.
-Users should specify the selected classifier in all following steps.
+The output file contains the cross-validation AUC, AUPR, MCC, specificity, sensitivity, accuracy, precision, and F1 score of all classification models built with these various algorithms.
+Users should specify the selected classifier in all the following steps.
 ```
 $ python 5_Classifier_selection.py -W /workplace/ -m train_metadata.txt -p differential_signature.txt -g Group -e exposure -s 0 -o TEST
 ```